 It is considered a hardy type and the easiest to grow.
 Beardless irises, I. sibirica, have smooth petals and thinner leaves while crested irises, I. cristata, are characterized by the orange or yellow ridges in the falls.
 Irises come in colors of yellow, pink, purple, and blue (10).

-The iris flower has been a symbolic flower all over the world.
+The meaning of iris flower is different in each country.
+It has been a symbolic flower all over the world.
 In Japan, irises are hanged to ward off evil spirits and misfortune and bouquets are given as congratulatory message.

 Iris is also the national flower of France and the reference symbol of the Fleur-de-Lys insignia owing to a story where Clovis, the first king of France, was said to have found an iris in a swamp during battle which brought him good luck.